 Make sand castles at the English Bay Beach

 You can chill out here or picnic.
-There are umbrellas, chairs, kayaks available on rent.
+There are umbrellas, chairs, and kayaks available for rent.
 Lifeguards are on duty at certain times of the day.

 Visit Canada Place